SongFGH/bi-tbcnn/README.md

-# Bilateral Tree-based Convolutional Neural Networks
+# Cross-Language Program Classification using Bilateral Tree-based Convolutional Neural Networks

-The project is an implementation of Bi-TBCNN introduced in our paper for the first Natural Languages for Software Engineering (NL4SE) workshop at AAAI'18 conference.
+The project is an implementation of Bi-TBCNN introduced in our paper for the 1st Natural Languages for Software Engineering (NL4SE) workshop at AAAI'18 conference.

 We have prepared a fully automated workflow for you to classify programs against known algorithm names.